 Are you desperate for some Italian culture but don’t want to fly?
 With great routes across Europe, a road trip from UK to Italy is easy, leaving you arriving refreshed and unstressed, ready to enjoy la dolce vita from the comfort of your own vehicle.

 Ideally, you’ll be doing this trip in your own car.
-If you don’t own a car and don’t want to fly or use public transport, your only option is car hire, but this is the most expensive way of all the options to get to Italy.
+If you don’t own a car and don’t want to take a fly drive holiday to Italy, or use public transport, your only option is car hire, but this is the most expensive way of all the options to get to Italy.

 Crossing the Channel

 The fastest route is using the Eurotunnel Le Shuttle from Folkestone to Calais.
 The crossing under the channel takes 35 minutes, with a fast check in and loading process, you can be in France in an hour.
 This crossing is Ideal if you are driving from UK to France with a dog, or just want to get to the other side as quickly as possible.

 There is no direct car ferry from UK to Italy.
 Certainly the quickest way by ferry is the Dover to Calais route, on which both P&O and DFDS operate up to 40 crossings between them in peak season.
 Taking just an hour and a half, you’ll have time on board for a meal or drink and perhaps a quick snooze.
 Getting on and off can take a while though, as they have to piece all the vehicles together like a jigsaw puzzle.
 Not as quick as the shuttle, but very possibly a bit cheaper, especially if you can be flexible with crossing times.

 More expensive and quite a bit longer than the Dover-Calais route, the crossings from Harwich, Hull and Newcastle to the Netherlands may prove to be cost effective, but only if you don’t live in the south east of England.